Lone Worker Policy (England & Wales)

 The Health and Safety Executive (HSE) estimates that around 6 million people in the United Kingdom work alone for some or all of their working day.
 Lone workers are found across virtually every sector and include: community nurses, district nurses, and social workers visiting clients in their own homes; mobile maintenance technicians, field engineers, gas engineers, and utility repair workers; estate agents, letting agents, and property surveyors conducting viewings at vacant or unoccupied premises; security guards, night wardens, and caretakers working out of hours in commercial or residential premises; delivery drivers and couriers, including those making residential deliveries; environmental health officers and local authority enforcement officers; remote or home-based office workers who work alone outside normal business hours; and lone retail staff in small convenience stores or late-night petrol stations.
 The risks faced by these workers vary considerably, from physical violence and aggression, to accidents and medical emergencies without immediate access to first aid, to the psychological impact of prolonged isolation from colleagues.

 The fundamental purpose of a Lone Worker Policy is to establish a structured framework within which the employer can discharge their non-delegable statutory duty of care to lone workers.
-Under section 2(1) of the HSWA 1974, every employer must ensure, so far as is reasonably practicable, the health, safety, and welfare at work of all their employees.
+Under section 2(1) of the HSWA 1974, every employer must confirm, so far as is reasonably practicable, the health, safety, and welfare at work of all their employees.
 This duty is not diminished by the fact that an employee works alone, at a remote location, or at premises not owned or controlled by the employer.
 The Management of Health and Safety at Work Regulations 1999 impose more specific obligations: under regulation 3, employers must carry out a suitable and sufficient risk assessment of risks to employees including those arising from lone working; under regulation 4, they must implement preventive and protective measures; and under regulation 13, they must provide information, training, and supervision proportionate to the risks.

 The Corporate Manslaughter and Corporate Homicide Act 2007 adds a powerful accountability mechanism for organisations that fail to manage lone worker risks at a senior management level.
 Where a management failure amounts to a gross breach of the duty of care owed to an employee and that breach causes the employee's death, the organisation itself — not just individual managers — may be convicted of corporate manslaughter.
 Unlimited fines, remedial orders, and publicity orders are available as sanctions.
 This liability extends to failures in lone worker management systems just as much as to failures on a conventional workplace site.

-A comprehensive and effective Lone Worker Policy must address, at minimum: a clear definition of lone working specific to the organisation; the categories of activities and roles covered; a summary of the lone worker risk assessment; communication systems and scheduled check-in procedures; emergency response arrangements and escalation procedures; activities that are prohibited for lone workers because the risk cannot be adequately controlled without a second person present; training requirements; and a clear allocation of responsibilities between the employer, managers, and individual lone workers.
+A thorough and effective Lone Worker Policy must address, at minimum: a clear definition of lone working specific to the organisation; the categories of activities and roles covered; a summary of the lone worker risk assessment; communication systems and scheduled check-in procedures; emergency response arrangements and escalation procedures; activities that are prohibited for lone workers because the risk cannot be adequately controlled without a second person present; training requirements; and a clear allocation of responsibilities between the employer, managers, and individual lone workers.
 The policy must be reviewed at regular intervals and following any significant incident.

 When Do You Need a Lone Worker Policy (England & Wales)?